Nimo

 Electrons lost at the anode equal electrons gained at the cathode before combining half-equations.

-Overall reaction always simplifies to 2H2 + O2 -> 2H2O regardless of electrolyte.
+Overall reaction simplifies to 2H2 + O2 -> 2H2O regardless of electrolyte.

-Catalyst, fuel purity, temperature and membrane condition affect reaction rates but do not change half‑equations.
+Catalyst, fuel purity, temperature, and membrane condition affect reaction rates without changing half-equations.

-Balance oxygen and hydrogen atoms using H2O, H+ or OH- depending on the electrolyte.
+Balance oxygen and hydrogen atoms using H2O, H+, or OH- according to the electrolyte.

-Membrane type determines whether H+ or OH- transports between electrodes.
+Membrane type determines whether H+ or OH- facilitate transport between electrodes.

 Built with v0